-Under the instructions of her manager, Mrs S set up an e-money account with Revolut and transferred funds from her account with her existing bank "L" to the new account.
-The money was then used to purchase cryptocurrency from a well-known cryptocurrency provider, before being sent to cryptocurrency wallets as instructed.
+Under the instructions of her 'account manager', Mrs B opened an e-money account with Revolut to facilitate the deposits.
+She first transferred funds from her bank account to her e-money account with Revolut.
+The money was then used to purchase cryptocurrency from cryptocurrency providers, before being sent to cryptocurrency to wallets as instructed by her account manager.
+At the time, Mrs B believed the cryptocurrency was being deposited into her account with X as its balance went up by the same amount.
 The use of remote access software was involved.